-- 1. The New Zealand Companies Register showed the Taxpayer was the sole director and shareholder of Company B which carried on a retail business. - The Taxpayer also held 49% of the shares in Company A which operated a retail business.
-Y was Company A's sole director and held the remaining 51% of its shares.
-The Taxpayer was married to Y. - 3.
-The Taxpayer was also a settlor, trustee, and beneficiary of a Trust which was involved in property investment. - 4.
-The Taxpayer filed income tax returns showing wages from which PAYE had been deducted and shareholder salary from Company B and income from the Trust. - 5.
-Customer Compliance Services, Inland Revenue (CCS) investigated the Taxpayer's income tax affairs and formed the view that: - Money from Company B income had been: - deposited into the Taxpayer's and Y's personal bank accounts and retained by them - used to pay the Taxpayer's and Y's personal expenses - used to fund a property purchase made by Company C. The Companies Register showed Y was a director of and held 80% of the shares in Company C. - Money from Company B deposited and used in this way was not returned by the Taxpayer for income tax purposes. - 50% of the money could be assessed to the Taxpayer as shareholder salary or, alternatively, dividends or income under ordinary concepts. - 6.
-CCS issued a Notice of Proposed Adjustment (NOPA) to the Taxpayer proposing: - Income tax adjustments for the applicable income years to include money it considered the Taxpayer had received from Company B as shareholder salary or, alternatively, dividends or income under ordinary concepts.
+- 1. The Taxpayer was the sole director of, and held 51% of the shares in, Company A. The Taxpayer's spouse, X, held the remaining 49% of the shares.
+Company A operated a retail establishment. - 2.
+The Taxpayer was also a director of and held 80% of the shares in Company C. - 3.
+In addition, the Taxpayer was a settlor, trustee, and beneficiary of a Trust which was involved in property investment. - The Taxpayer filed income tax returns showing wages from which PAYE had been 4. deducted from Company A and Company C, and also Company B. The New Zealand Companies Register showed X was the sole director and shareholder of Company B. The returns also showed a shareholder salary from Company A and income from the Trust. - 5.
+Customer Compliance Services, Inland Revenue (CCS) conducted an investigation into the Taxpayer's income tax affairs and formed the view that: - Money from Company B income had been: - deposited into the Taxpayer's and X's personal bank accounts and retained and not returned by them for income tax purposes - used to pay the Taxpayer's and X's personal expenses 0 - used to fund a property purchase made by Company C. - 50% of the money could be assessed to the Taxpayer as unimputed dividends or, alternatively, employment income or income under ordinary concepts. - 6.
+CCS issued a Notice of Proposed Adjustment (NOPA) to the Taxpayer proposing: - Income tax adjustments for the applicable income years to include money it considered the Taxpayer had received from Company B as unimputed dividends or, alternatively, employment income or income under ordinary concepts. - A shortfall penalty for evasion for each income year, reduced by 50% for previous behaviour.